CabraLoca69/dotfiles-hyprchy/README.md

 You may reconfigure hyprland for your monitors, go to `.config/hypr/monitors.lua` and change that.

 Some Waybar scripts read sensor paths that vary by hardware.
-At the moment the only waybar theme modified like this is `sakura-mochi`.
+At the moment the only waybar theme modified like this is `event-horizon`.
 You can change the active modules if you want — `custom/gpu` and `custom/cpu-watts` are the ones that use these scripts.

-`waybar-cpu-watts`:
+The waybar themes path is `.config/waybar/themes`.

+These two are ones that reads paths hardcoded go and modify it or change the waybar theme:

+`.local/bin/waybar-cpu-watts`:
 ```
 /sys/class/hwmon/hwmon3/energy9_input   → CPU energy
 /sys/class/hwmon/hwmon4/temp1_input     → CPU temperature
 ```

-`waybar-gpu`:
+`.local/bin/waybar-gpu`:
 ```
 /sys/class/hwmon/hwmon2/power1_average  → GPU power draw
 ```